lezcano/geotorch/README.rst

     import torch.nn as nn
     import geotorch

-    class Net(nn.Module):
+    class Model(nn.Module):
         def __init__(self):
             super().__init__()
-            # Make a linear layer with orthonormal columns
+            # One line suffices: Make a linear layer with orthonormal columns
             self.linear = nn.Linear(64, 128)
             geotorch.orthogonal(self.linear, "weight")

-            # Make a CNN with kernels of rank 1
+            # Works with tensors: Make a CNN with kernels of rank 1
             self.cnn = nn.Conv2d(16, 32, 3)
             geotorch.low_rank(self.cnn, "weight", rank=1)

             # Weights are initialized to a random value when you put the constraints, but
             # you may re-initialize them to a different value by assigning to them
             self.linear.weight = torch.eye(128, 64)